Daniel L. Doctoroff

 Daniel Louis Doctoroff (born July 11, 1958) is an American businessman and former government official.
-He is the chief executive officer of Sidewalk Labs, a startup company developing technology focused on city life.
-Previously, he was the CEO and president of Bloomberg L.P., deputy mayor for economic development and rebuilding for the New York City under Mike Bloomberg from January 2002 – December 31, 2007, led New York City's bid for the 2008 and 2012 Summer Olympics, and was a managing partner at Oak Hill Capital Partners, a private equity investment firm.
+From 2015 to 2021, he served as Chief Executive Officer of Sidewalk Labs, a startup company he helped found, focused on technology for city life.
+Previously, he was the CEO and President of Bloomberg L.P., Deputy Mayor for Economic Development and Rebuilding for New York City under Mike Bloomberg from January 2002 to December 31, 2007, led New York City's bid for the 2008 and 2012 Summer Olympics, and was a managing partner at Oak Hill Capital Partners, a private equity investment firm.

 Early life

 Doctoroff was born in Newark, New Jersey.
-His father, Martin Myles Doctoroff (1932–2002), was a former FBI agent who left the organization when young Doctoroff was two years old and a Michigan Court of Appeals judge.
-His mother, Allene Doctoroff (née Miller; 1935–1999), was a psychologist who held a PhD.
+His father, Martin Myles Doctoroff, was a former FBI agent who left the organization when young Doctoroff was two years old and a Michigan Court of Appeals judge.
+His mother, Allene Doctoroff, was a psychologist who held a PhD.
 He grew up in Birmingham, Michigan, the oldest of four sons.
+He attended Seaholm High School.

 In 1980, Doctoroff received a B.A. degree in government from Harvard College and a J.D. degree from the University of Chicago Law School in 1984.
-One of his college roommates was Major League Baseball player Mike Stenhouse.
-Doctoroff's contracts professor in law school was future Supreme Court Justice Antonin Scalia and his torts professor was legal scholar Richard Epstein.

 Career

 Early career

-Doctoroff began his career as an investment banker, working for Lehman Brothers in New York City, where his mentor was Peter Solomon.
+Doctoroff began his career as an investment banker, working for Lehman Brothers in New York City.
 He later became managing partner at Oak Hill Capital Partners, a private equity investment firm.